Before you start

 Working using University equipment

-You may be able to use University equipment such as a laptop or a tablet to work from home.
+You may be able to use University equipment such as a laptop, micro PC or tablet to work from home.

 Your University equipment should already have up-to-date security and antivirus protection on it so you should not need to set this up yourself.